Sp-bit-code/echoo-grocery-shopping-assistant/README.md

 # 2. Project Explanation

-EchOo is a grocery shopping assistant designed to make product discovery and shopping more conversational.
-A user can type or speak commands such as **“Show me milk under ₹100”**, **“Find Maggi”**, **“Show the 32g variant”**, or **“Add it to my cart.”**
+EchOo allows users to shop using natural text or voice commands instead of navigating through traditional product filters manually.

-The assistant understands follow-up queries by carrying conversation context, allowing users to select a product or variant and refer to it naturally in the next message.
+For example, a user can say **“Show me milk under ₹100”**, **“Find Maggi”**, **“Show me the 32g variant”**, or **“Add it to my cart.”** The assistant maintains conversation context, allowing short follow-up commands to refer to previously selected products and variants.

-Search results are generated from real product data stored in Supabase.
-Products can include multiple SKU variants with different sizes, prices, and stock quantities.
-The assistant can also return alternatives and semantic product recommendations through RAG.
+Products are retrieved from Supabase and can contain multiple SKU variants with individual size, price, and stock information.
+RAG enables semantic product discovery, while the assistant can also provide alternatives and relevant recommendations.

-Voice interaction is handled directly in the browser for faster microphone access.
-Responses can also be spoken using the text-to-speech service.
+Authenticated users have isolated cart, profile, and order data.
+Voice responses are generated using Edge TTS and returned to the browser as audio.

-Authentication ensures that cart, profile, and order information belongs only to the authenticated user.
+The application provides visual confirmation of recognized commands, loading states, structured product results, cart actions, order information, and responsive interaction across the shopping experience.

 ---